 Business proposal rejection letter examples

 Generally, we are all aware that writing a rejection letter is no fun as, at this point, you’d be breaking the heart of a hopeful applicant or bidder.
-However, if you keenly follow the short guideline below, it’d help you write a rejection letter to deliver your message in the best way possible.
+However, if you keenly follow the short guideline below, it’d help you write a business proposal rejection letter to deliver your message in the best way possible.